cyk/ember-seamless-immutable/README.md

 [![Ember Observer Score](http://emberobserver.com/badges/ember-seamless-immutable.svg)](http://emberobserver.com/addons/ember-seamless-immutable)

 Immutable data structures for JavaScript which are backwards-compatible with normal JS Arrays and Objects provided by [seamless-immutable](https://github.com/rtfeldman/seamless-immutable) wrapped and adapted for Ember CLI.

-**Experimental.** A no-op function is added to objects targeted for immutability to work around issues of Ember defining meta on immutable objects.
+:warning: **Experimental.** A no-op function is added to objects targeted for immutability to work around issues of Ember defining meta on immutable objects.

 ## Installation